Skip to main content

 Male Castle, locally known as Kasteel van Male, lies in the village with the same name, in the province of West Flanders in the Flemish region in Belgium.

-During the French occupation, Male Castle was garrisoned by French soldiers who were driven out by the army of the city of Bruges in 1302.
-In 1382 the castle was taken and consequently destroyed by the townspeople of Ghent.
-The castle was rebuilt, only to be sieged and plundered again by the townspeople of Ghent in 1453.
-Again the castle was restored, only to burned to the ground in 1472.
-The castle was rebuilt and the keep, the oldest part of the castle which now serves as a gate tower, dates back to that time.
-In 1490 the castle was again looted and damaged, this time by the troops of the Count of Nassau.
+The castle was rebuilt, only to be sieged and plundered again by Ghent's townspeople in 1453.
+Once more, it was restored but burned to the ground in 1472.
+The castle was rebuilt, and the keep, the oldest part of the castle, now used as a gate tower, dates back to that period.
+In 1490, the castle was looted and damaged again, this time by troops of the Count of Nassau.

 Gallery